sanyaade-fintechnology/Point-Pay-SDK-iOS/README.md

   NSString * deviceName = device.name;
  ```

-##### Prepare the device for payment
+#### Prepare device for payment

 After a device is selected it needs to be prepared to accept payments.
 We will run all required preparations and security checks for you.
 All you have to do is outlined below.
-Also, before triggering an actual payment you should check that your PLVDevice object returns ready == true.
+Also, before triggering a new payment you should always check that your PLVDevice object returns ready == true.

  ```objective-c
     dispatch_time_t dispatchTime = dispatch_time(DISPATCH_TIME_NOW, (int64_t)(2.00 * NSEC_PER_SEC));